 Prospective Insureds and Insured Persons.
 If you are a prospective insured or an insured person we will use your personal data to consider an application for an insurance policy under which you benefit, assess and evaluate risk, and subject to applicable terms and conditions, provide you with a policy.

-Due to the fact that it primarily acts as a reinsurer for corporate policies, Chubb DIFC only requests information on Prospective Insured Persons and Insured Persons under very limited circumstances, primarily where underwriting group Accident and Health insurance policies (as a reinsurer).
+Due to the fact that it primarily acts as a reinsurance broker for corporate policies, Chubb DIFC only requests information on Prospective Insured Persons and Insured Persons under very limited circumstances, primarily where underwriting group Accident and Health insurance policies (as a reinsurer).

 If you are an insured under our policy we will use your personal data to administer the policy, deal with your queries, and manage the renewal process.
 We will also need to use your personal data for regulatory purposes associated with our legal and regulatory obligations as a provider of insurance.